-The Actuarial Function of the Company is outsourced to Willis Towers Watson in accordance with a statement of work approved by the Board in October 2017.
+The Actuarial Function of the Company is outsourced to Willis Towers Watson in accordance with a statement of work approved by the Board.
 Willis Towers Watson reports to the Board at least annually and also attends Board meetings.
 Willis Towers Watson can draw upon a range of resources to carry out the necessary tasks.